- About Us

-Mariners are warned to be cautious and to take necessary precautionary measures when transiting the following areas:
+Mariners are advised to be cautious, take precautionary measures and follow all recommended guidelines, when transiting the following areas:

 SOUTH EAST ASIA AND INDIAN SUB CONTINENT

 Bangladesh: Robbers normally target ships at anchor.
 Most incidents reported are at Chittagong anchorages and approaches.
 Incidents in Bangladesh have fallen significantly over the past few years because of the efforts by the Bangladesh Authorities.